 Stevan Labudovic, the cameraman of Yugoslav President Tito takes us on an archival road trip through the birth of the Non-Aligned Movement.

 Revealing his role in filming liberation movements in Africa, he plunges us into the heart of an epic battle of images where cinema gave voice to a decolonizing world.
-Via two feature documentary films, the role of cinema in the birth of the Non-Aligned Movement and in the struggles for independence is explored.
+Via a diptych of two feature documentary films, the role of cinema in the birth of the Non-Aligned Movement and in the struggles for independence is explored.

 The non-aligned newsreel collection

 A deep-dive into the archival materials of a non-aligned ciné-collaboration and the legacy of the cameramen who filmed them.

 Started in 2015, it has evolved into a series of performance lectures, video installations and exhibitions, research articles and online content.